magic-sph/magic/doc/sphinx/equations.rst

 density changes.
 For example the relation

 .. math::
-  \dfrac{1}{\rho} \partial \rho = -\alpha \partial T + \beta \partial p + \delta \partial \chi
+  \dfrac{1}{\rho} \partial \rho = -\alpha \partial T + \beta \partial p - \delta \partial \xi
   :label: EOS1

-describes density variations cause by variations in temperature :math:`T`, pressure :math:`p`, and composition :math:`\chi`.
+describes density variations caused by variations in temperature :math:`T`, pressure :math:`p`, and composition :math:`\xi`.
 The latter contribution needs to be considered for describing the effects of light elements released from a growing solid iron core in a so-called double diffusive approach.
-Since this is not an option in the current versions of MagIC, we will neglect the respective contribution or model its effects with the co-density approach further discussed below.

 To close the system we also have to formulate the dynamic changes of entropy, pressure, and composition.
 The evolution equation for pressure can be derived from the Navier-Stokes equation, as will be further discussed below.
 For entropy variations we use the so-called energy or heat equation

 .. math::
   \rho T\left(\dfrac{\partial s}{\partial t}+\vec{u}\cdot \vec{\nabla} s \right) =